 3) Mold or Mildew Growth:

 Excessive moisture trapped within the roof assembly can lead to the growth of mold or mildew on the underside of the roof sheathing, indicating a potential problem.
+Mold spreads quickly once it takes hold, so this is not an issue to put off.
+Check your attic periodically for musty odors or visible dark spots on the underside of the sheathing, especially after periods of heavy rain or snow.

 4) Warped or Delaminated Sheathing:

 Warping, buckling, or separation of the sheathing panels are clear indicators of moisture damage or structural weakness and may necessitate replacement.
+If you have attic access, inspect the sheathing panels after a major storm or at least once a year.
+Catching delamination early can mean the difference between replacing a few panels and replacing the entire deck.

-How to Find a Quality Roofing Contractor
+Find a Reliable Roofing Contractor in Montana

 - Research and Recommendations: Start by asking friends, family, and neighbors for recommendations or conducting online research to find reputable roofing contractors in your area.
+Neighbors or friends who have worked with experienced roofers in Lakeside can be a trusted source of referrals.

 - Check Credentials: Verify that the contractor is licensed, bonded, and insured to perform roofing work in your locality.
 Additionally, look for certifications or memberships in professional organizations, which can indicate a commitment to quality and professionalism.